 - Keep your drains and gutters clear - keep your drains and gutters clear of leaves to help prevent blockages and localised flooding in heavy rainfall.

 - Know how - make sure you know how to quickly turn off your water, gas and electricity mains.

 - Join a community flood group - flood community groups work with the council and other authorities to put a community resilience plan in place.

 - Watch this video - for advice and tips on what to do before, during and after a flood

 Wyre’s flood forum brings together the key people involved in flood risk management including community members, Wyre Council, Lancashire County Council, United Utilities and the Environment Agency.
 Find out more about Wyre's flood forum and community resilience.

 The council has an emergency flood plan for responding to both major and minor flooding from rivers and the sea:

-- Wyre flood plan part one - outlines Wyre's operational incident management, response, and recovery arrangements.
+- Wyre flood plan - outlines Wyre's operational incident management, response, and recovery arrangements

-- Wyre flood plan part two - contains the 14 flood risk summary sheets specific to each local flood group area.
+- Wyre flood plan - flood risks summary sheet - contains the 14 flood risk summary sheets specific to each local flood group area.